mlflow/mlflow/docs/source/pipelines.rst

 particular domain or distributing a model to perform scalable batch inference.
 Pipelines structure their code, configurations, and tests as git repositories with a standardized directory hierarchy, as discussed in :ref:`Pipeline Repositories
 <pipeline-repositories-key-concept>`.
-MLflow Pipelines includes pre-defined pipeline repositories
+MLflow Pipelines includes predefined pipeline repositories
 for common ML problems and MLOps tasks called :ref:`Pipeline Templates <pipeline-templates>`.
 MLflow Pipelines also provides :py:class:`APIs <mlflow.pipelines.Pipeline>` and a :ref:`CLI <cli>` for running pipelines and inspecting their results.